StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/relations.md

 # Spans Relations

-Component and Span relations shows the relationship between StackState components, for example, the image below shows an example of a relation running from a parent to a child component, that child also then has another component as another child:
+Component and Span relations shows the relationship between pre-existing components, for example, the image below shows an example of a relation running from a parent to a child component, that child also then has another component as another child:

 ```text
 Service Name: Parent Component